microsoft/vscode-cpptools-api/README.md

     let api: CppToolsApi|undefined = await getCppToolsApi(Version.v2);
     if (api) {
+        if (api.notifyReady) {
             // Inform cpptools that a custom config provider will be able to service the current workspace. api.registerCustomConfigurationProvider(provider);

             // Do any required setup that the provider needs.

             // Notify cpptools that the provider is ready to provide IntelliSense configurations. api.notifyReady(provider);
+        } else {
+            // Running on a version of cpptools that doesn't support v2 yet.

+            // Do any required setup that the provider needs.

+            // Inform cpptools that a custom config provider will be able to service the current workspace. api.registerCustomConfigurationProvider(provider);
+            api.didChangeCustomConfiguration(provider);
+        }
     }
     // Dispose of the 'api' in your extension's deactivate() method, or whenever you want to unregister the provider.
 ```